jbistis/SailWatchPro-Public/README.md

 ### Display Problems
 - **Data not updating**: Restart Expedition Marine or the UDP connection in settings
-- **Charts not displaying**: Verify time window settings and available data
 - **Watch not syncing**: Check iPhone-Watch connectivity and app permissions

 ### Performance Issues